JokeUrSelf/nested-type-checker/README.md

 ## Support

-The module supports can validate mappings, tuples, lists, sets, frozensets, callables, unions, optionals, and any other parametrized or unparametrized types, including custom (unparametrized) types.
+The module can validate parametrized types of data, such as mappings, tuples, lists, sets, frozensets, callables, unions, optionals, as well as any other unparametrized types, including the custom ones.

 ## Installation